Below is a state income tax navigation chart that allows you to easily pick the right route to either:

 - You owned rental property in a state that is not your resident state.

-- You are in a partnership, or a shareholder in an S-Corporation, that is based in a state that is not your resident state.
+- You are in a partnership or are a shareholder in an S-Corporation that is based in a state that is not your resident state.

 - You received income from an estate or trust that has interest in a state that is not your resident state.

-You do not generally have to file a return for the state where your employer is located unless you also work there.
-What matters is where you earned the income, not where your employer is based.
-This applies for remote employees; you will file your state return for the state you live in, or where your domicile is located.
+You generally have to file a return for the state where your employer is located, regardless of whether or not you also work there.
+This applies for remote employees; you will file your state return for the state you live in, or where your domicile is located, and a nonresident return for the state the employer is located in.

-If, however, your income forms lists any other state other than your resident, you would file a nonresident return for that state and a resident return for your state.
-The income gets reported on the nonresident return - where the income was earned - and you will not be taxed twice.
+If your income form lists any state other than your resident state, you would file a nonresident return for that state and a resident return for your state.
+The income gets reported on the nonresident return where the income was earned; many states - not all - have laws in place that prevent double taxation so you only pay state income tax on a portion of the income. eFile.com handles this for you; we will help you prepare your federal and multiple state returns and you can be certain that you will not pay any more tax than you are legally required to.

 How to File One or More State Returns